dhyeynala/pet-voice-notes/README.md

 ---

-**Built with modern Python practices, cloud-native architecture, and production-ready DevOps workflows.**
+**Built to demonstrate modern full-stack development skills while solving real-world pet health challenges.
+Every technical decision was made with scalability, performance, and maintainability in mind.**